Bwogi/social_media_markup/social-media.md

 router.post('/', (req, res) => {
 	console.log(req.body);
 	// but to use req.body, you need to initialise the middleware of the
 	// body parser.
-We used to install  body parser, bring it in
+We used to install  body parser but it now comes pre installed with express
-	// and then initialise it but now its actuallly included with express res.send('User Route...');
+	// got to server.js and add the app.use() line as illustrated below. res.send('User Route...');
 });
 ```